All photos copyright John Rakestraw unless otherwise noted. All rights reserved.

 Spring is coming on strong, despite the cold latter half of March.
 The season is most obvious in the open habitats around wetlands.
 Local nesters are starting to pair up and collect nesting material.The winter sparrow flocks are starting to … Continue reading

+Here are a few photos from recent ramblings.
 After delivering some books to Tualatin River NWR, I took a quick walk on the path that leads through some newly planted oaks and along the river.
 This male American Kestrel had … Continue reading

 It is time for another installment in the constant effort to separate Lesser Canada Goose (Branta canadensis parvipes) from Taverner’s Cackling Goose (Branta hutchinsii taverneri).
 The two species overlap in size and coloring, but structural differences are often apparent to … Continue reading